Homotopy Theoretic and Categorical Models of Neural Information Networks: Codes, probabilities, and information

-\begin{defn} Let $C$ be an $[n,k,d]_2$ binary code of length $n$, cardinality $\# C =N=2^k$, and minimum distance $d$.
+\begin{defn} Let $C$ be an $[n,k,d]_2$-code.
 For every code word $c\in C$ let $b(c)$ denote the number of digits of $c$ that are equal to one.
 The probability distribution $P_C=(p,1-p)$ of the code $C$ is given by

 \end{defn}

 If $a(c)$ denotes the number of letters in the code word $c\in C$ that are equal to zero, then clearly we also have $1-p=\sum_{c\in C} a(c)/(n\cdot \# C)$.

 \begin{lem} Let $C,C'$ be binary codes of equal length $n$, both containing the word with all digits equal to zero.
 Let $f: C \to C'$ be a surjective map that sends the zero word to itself, such that for all code words $c,c'\in C$ the Hamming distance satisfies $d(f(c),f(c')) \leq d(c,c')$.
 Then the probability $P_{C'}$ is related to $P_C$ by $p(f(c))=\lambda(c) p(c)$, where $\lambda(c)\leq 1$ is given by the ratio $\lambda(c)=b(f(c))/b(c)$. \end{lem}